 Service to others is emphasized as Lower School students are actively involved in engagement with the community.
 Each grade level works with one non-profit partner throughout the year and undertakes a series of projects designed for children to understand the importance of helping others in a very hands-on, age-appropriate way.
-As Lower School faculty strive to incorporate service learning at all grade levels, the goal is to let them see early on that they have the capacity to make a difference for someone else.
+Lower School faculty strive to incorporate service-learning at all grade levels.
+The goal is to help students see early on that they have the capacity to make a difference for someone else.

 Lower School Community Programs Include:

 After classroom discussions and activities about hunger, food insecurity, and homelessness, Lower School students provide supplies and assemble lunches for the residents and walk-ins at the Salvation Army.
 Students continue by learning about summer huger and collecting food donations benefitting Feed More for the summer months.